sujithv28/PoliticalTweetAnalysis/README.md

 and selecting either `all-corpora` from the GUI that pops up, or (better option!) browsing to the `corpora` tab and selecting only the `stopwords` corpus.

+Then, download corpora for TextBlob by doing:

+    python -m textblob.download_corpora

 From here, you should be able to run

 	python analyze.py